 Athlete’s foot, medically known as tinea pedis, is one of the most common skin infections that affect your feet.
-If you have redness, soreness, and tenderness between your toes, it’s time to visit the podiatry team at Great Lakes Foot and Ankle Institute PC to see if you have athlete’s foot.
-You can either call the Chesterfield, Clinton Township, Fort Gratiot, East China Township, Shelby Township, or Rochester, Michigan, clinics directly to book, or click on the online scheduling feature.
+If you have redness, soreness, and tenderness between your toes, it’s time to visit the podiatry team at Great Lakes Foot and Ankle Institute to see if you have athlete’s foot.
+You can either call your nearest clinic directly or click on the online scheduling feature for an appointment today.

 Athlete’s foot is a highly contagious fungal infection that generally develops between your toes, although it can certainly spread to other areas of your feet.
 The fungus that causes athlete’s foot is the same organism that leads to jock itch, so as you can expect, the infection thrives in warm, moist, dark environments.
 You can become infected with athlete’s foot by: